Do Go On - 163 - WW2 Badass Audie Murphy

 I cannot believe that.

-I assumed you're about to tell me he was 80 or something.
+I assumed you were about to tell me he was 80 or something.

 Yeah.